vitejs/vite/docs/config/server-options.md

 ```

 ::: tip Note
-[`server.sourcemapIgnoreList`](#server-sourcemapignorelist) and [`build.rollupOptions.output.sourcemapIgnoreList`](https://rollupjs.org/configuration-options/#output-sourcemapignorelist) needs to be set independently. `server.sourcemapIgnoreList` is a server only config and doesn't get its default value from the defined rollup options.
+[`server.sourcemapIgnoreList`](#server-sourcemapignorelist) and [`build.rollupOptions.output.sourcemapIgnoreList`](https://rollupjs.org/configuration-options/#output-sourcemapignorelist) need to be set independently. `server.sourcemapIgnoreList` is a server only config and doesn't get its default value from the defined rollup options.
 :::